johannnamr/Discrepancy-based-inference-using-QMC/README.md

 Generating vectors and matrices for lattices:<br>
 - *lattice_vec.600.20.npy* for order-2 lattice<br>
 - *lattice_vec.600.13.npy* for order-8 lattice<br>

-The files are taken from Dirk Nuyens' [Magic Point Shop](https://people.cs.kuleuven.be/~dirk.nuyens/qmc-generators/)
+The vectors are taken from Dirk Nuyens' [Magic Point Shop](https://people.cs.kuleuven.be/~dirk.nuyens/qmc-generators/)